 The worst thing that could happen to your digital asset is permanent deletion.
 For instance, in the previous story regarding the coding platform, they permanently lost customer data due to a terrible yet avoidable mistake.

 However, that was because they deleted all the directories that contained their files.
 In short, they didn't have any backup hidden somewhere else.
-Since you certainly don't want to lose your valuable resources, consider creating a backup of all your digital assets and storing them in another location, preferably separate from the main copy.
+Since you certainly don't want to lose your valuable resources, consider creating a backup of all your digital assets using a Hyper-V backup solution and storing them in another location, preferably separate from the main copy.
 That way, you don't have to worry about permanent deletion.

 4. Implement Two-Factor Or Multi-Factor Authentication

 If your digital assets are primarily stored in a platform or software that requires a login prompt, you should implement multi-factor authentication as soon as possible.
 Multi-factor authentication (MFA) refers to the practice of requiring not just one but multiple authentication factors from the user.
 These may include factors such as the following: